tralinhessec/1day1startup/README.md

-# 🌟 My #1day1startup Apps
+# 🌟 Tra Linh's #1day1startup Apps

-Welcome! 🚀
+Welcome! 🥳
 These are prototype startups I've built as part of my **#1day1startup** challenge — where I turn bold ideas into functional micro-startups in just one day.
 Each project explores how tech, AI, and human-centric design can solve real-world problems.

 ---